aimee-mcneil-melville/ToDo-Full-Stack/packages/sweet-as-beers-rtk/README.md

 Now let's give the user an easier way of changing the quantities of items in the cart.
 In this section, you'll create a new action creator, update the existing reducer function and dispatch the new action from an event handler in `<Cart>`.
 You will also have to manage some component state to keep track of which items have had their quantities updated.

 As the user is updating the quantities of the items in their cart, you'll maintain those changes in the `<Cart />` component's local state.
-When they click the _Update_ button, that's when you'll dispatch the `updateQuantities` action to update the Redux store.
+When they click the _Update_ button, that's when you'll dispatch the `quantitiesUpdated` action to update the Redux store.
 Do not dispatch any actions in the `onChange` event of the inputs.

 Before you continue to the next paragraph, consider what the component state needs to look like in order to keep track of the quantities of each cart item.
 Think through how you're going to update the state for each individual item quantities in the `onChange` handler.
 You won't be able to use the `name` attribute from the input field, because that will be the same for each item.
 Remember that you are already accessing the `cart` data from your Redux store.